jadc/notes/math/30ib/unit1.md

 You can have ~~multiple general formulas~~.

 Trick: If two different angles form a ~~straight line~~ on the unit circle, they are ~~180<sup>o</sup> degrees or pi away~~.

+Important: If you have negative angles in your solution, ~~convert them into their positive coterminal angle~~ before intergrating them into your general solution.

 #### Example
 > $x = 30^\circ, 60^\circ, 90^\circ$